vipulnaik/diet-exercise-health/notes/health-profile.md

 a similar frequency going back to 2014.

-From 2007 to 2013 I was in Chicago and got clear-cut cases of the common cold (not attributable to anything dietary) once everty 1-2 years.
+From 2007 to 2013 I was in Chicago and got clear-cut cases of the common cold (not attributable to anything dietary) once every 1-2 years.

 In my childhood, I used to get common colds quite often (perhaps even